tannewt/wa-law.org/bill/2021-22/hb/1336/1/README.md

     b.
 For the provision of wholesale telecommunications services within or **outside** the district's limits**; or**

-**(c) For the provision of retail telecommunications services within or outside the district's limits**.
+    c. **For the provision of retail telecommunications services within or outside the district's limits**.

 2. **A** port district providing wholesale **or retail** telecommunications services under this section shall ensure that rates, terms, and conditions for such services are not unduly or unreasonably discriminatory or preferential.
 Rates, terms, and conditions are discriminatory or preferential when a port district offering such rates, terms, and conditions to an entity for wholesale **or retail** telecommunications services does not offer substantially similar rates, terms, and conditions to all other entities seeking substantially similar services.